digibib/pacpub/README.md

 For production deploy, make sure to setup deploy targets in pillar/admin.sls.

-`make deploy`      # deploy image to one or more locations
+`SUDOUSER=user DEPLOYSERVER=example.com make deploy_server`      # deploy image to one or more locations using a user with sudo privileges on server.

 Uses ssh to move previous image to archive and  scp to copy new image and md5 checksum to deploy location.